-Goodwill of £9,379,000 arose in 2014 on the acquisition of the Over the Counter Consumer Care business of Merck Co., Inc. and is being amortised over its estimated useful life of 5 years.
+Goodwill of £9,379,000 arose in 2014 on the acquisition of the Over the Counter Consumer Care business of Merck Co., Inc. This was being amortised over its estimated useful life of 5 years and was fully impaired at the year end.

-Included within Marketing rights are trademarks of £13,956,000 (2016: £13,956,000) which were fully amortised in prior years.
+Included within Marketing rights are trademarks of £13,956,000 (2017: £13,956,000) which were fully amortised in prior years.

 Computer software is made up of various license fees for a range of enterprise software.
-These are being amortised over their respective useful economic lives.
+These were fully amortised in the year.